uilicious/configami/TECH-SCOPE.md

-# This is not meant for realt-time server systems
+# This is not meant for real-time server systems

+> This is meant for a single process use CLI

 As such acceptable compromises of "performance" for better code readability is done, such as (but not limited to)